smnnlt/meta-pre-post/README.md

-# Quantifying Change: Challenges and Strategies in Effect Size Determination for Exercise Intervention Meta-Analyses
+# Effect Size Calculation Procedures in Exercise Intervention Meta-Analyses: A Scoping Review

 A meta-research project in sport science.
 Read the preregistration on the [OSF](https://doi.org/10.17605/OSF.IO/JX54S).
+You can use `renv` to reproduce the analysis.

 ## Background & Aim